Remgr12/waybar-spotify-widget/README.md

     PLAYERS="spotify_player strawberry spotify"
 ```

-You could also add a custom unicode for the music player (one differing from the default 🎵 one)
+You could also add a custom unicode for the music player (one differing from the default 🎵 one).

 ```bash
 if [[ "$RELEVANT_PLAYER" == *"spotify"* ]]; then